Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: Abstract

 \section{Abstract}

-When large language models (LMs) are applied in zero- or few-shot settings to discriminative tasks such as multiple-choice questions, their attentiveness (i.e., probability mass) is spread across many vocabulary tokens that are not valid choices.
-Such a spread across multiple surface forms with identical meaning is thought to cause an underestimation of a model's true performance, referred to as the ``surface form competition'' (SFC) hypothesis.
+When pretrained language models (LMs) are applied to discriminative tasks such as multiple-choice questions, they place probability mass on vocabulary tokens that aren't among the given answer choices.
+Spreading probability mass across multiple surface forms with identical meaning (such as ``bath'' and ``bathtub'') is thought to cause an underestimation of a model's true performance, referred to as the ``surface form competition'' (SFC) hypothesis.
 This has motivated the introduction of various probability normalization methods.
 However, many core questions remain unanswered.
-How do we measure SFC or attentiveness?
-Are there direct ways of increasing attentiveness on valid choices?
-Does increasing attentiveness always improve task accuracy?
-We propose a mathematical formalism for studying this phenomenon, provide a metric for quantifying attentiveness, and identify a simple method for increasing it---namely, in-context learning with even just one example containing answer choices.
-The formalism allows us to quantify SFC and bound its impact.
-Our experiments on three diverse datasets and six LMs reveal several surprising findings.
-For example, encouraging models to generate a valid answer choice can, in fact, be detrimental to task performance for some LMs, and prior probability normalization methods are less effective (sometimes even detrimental) to instruction-tuned LMs.
-We conclude with practical insights for effectively using prompted LMs for multiple-choice tasks.
+How do we measure SFC?
+Are there direct ways of reducing it, and does doing so improve task performance?

+We propose a mathematical formalism for SFC which allows us to quantify and bound its impact for the first time.
+We identify a simple method for reducing it---namely, increasing probability mass on the given answer choices by a) including them in the prompt and b) using in-context learning with even just one example.
+We show this method eliminates the impact of SFC in the majority of instances.
+Our experiments on three diverse datasets and six LMs reveal several additional surprising findings.
+For example, both normalization and prompting methods for reducing SFC can be ineffective or even detrimental to task performance for some LMs.
+We conclude with practical insights for effectively prompting LMs for multiple-choice tasks.\footnote{Code available at \url{https://github.com/allenai/revisiting_surface_form_competition}.}